sanjay-223/Eyrc/README.md

 # Eyrc
 PB_2022-2023

-e-Yantra Competitions teach state-of-the-art practical skills using Project-Based Learning (ONLINE) through our unique MOOCs (Massive Online Open Courses).
-This year’s eYRC themes sensitise participants to problems of using technology in FUTURE CITIES.
-We have 6 themes, each of which teaches futuristic skills to eventually be used to solve real problems.

 Theme description

 Tackling challenges in mobility is of the utmost importance for a city to become “Smart”.
 Many industries began using home delivery through the years as a way to enhance their services.